 “We need to change our behaviors in our private lives, at work and with how we move about.
 I think most of us are ready for that to help in the fight against climate change.
 But how big are the changes we are willing to make?
 And how fast do we need to make them?
 That is what we need to consider.”

 Considering carbon during design and construction

 “Retrofitting existing buildings offers huge potential to reduce energy and carbon emissions.
-We are using best practices from Powerhouse Kjørbo, in which two roughly 30-year-old office buildings were transformed into energy-positive buildings, to help Harvard University with their HouseZero project.
-HouseZero involves renovating a nearly 80-year-old home to use near zero energy for heating and cooling and to produce zero carbon emissions.”
+We used best practices from Powerhouse Kjørbo, in which two roughly 30-year-old office buildings were transformed into energy-positive buildings, to help Harvard University with their HouseZero project.
+HouseZero involved renovating a nearly 80-year-old home to use near zero energy for heating and cooling and to produce zero carbon emissions.”

-“Carbon is becoming another factor to manage during design and construction.
+“Carbon has become another factor to manage during design and construction.
 The construction industry is skilled at managing quality, cost and schedule to deliver projects.
 Adding carbon to the equation makes the balancing act even more difficult.
 If we add some materials to increase quality, we might have to add some solar panels to compensate for the carbon and energy from producing those materials.”